-Featured artists are being compensated by Bang on a Can, but please consider purchasing a ticket.
-Doing so will help Bang on a Can to do more performances, pay more players, commission more composers, and share more music worldwide.
+Featured artists were compensated by Bang on a Can, but audiences were encouraged to purchase a ticket.
+Doing so would help Bang on a Can to do more performances, pay more players, commission more composers, and share more music worldwide.

 Among the most iconic and well-known composers of his generation, Steve Reich’s music has had a broad influence that continues to inspire music makers across genres, from techno and electronica to rock and roll.
 In the words of The Guardian: “There’s just a handful of living composers who can legitimately claim to have altered the direction of musical history and Steve Reich in one of them.”

-Reich will be joined in conversation with Brooklyn-based painter Amy Sillman, who had two triumphal shows in New York last year - a show of her own work at Barbara Gladstone Gallery and a show she curated for the reopening of the Museum of Modern Art.
+Reich was joined in conversation with Brooklyn-based painter Amy Sillman, who had two triumphal shows in New York the previous year - a show of her own work at Barbara Gladstone Gallery and a show she curated for the reopening of the Museum of Modern Art.
 Coincidentally, she is also Steve Reich’s cousin.

 For decades, members of the Bang on a Can All-Stars have been among the deftest interpreters of Reich’s music.
-Guitarist Mark Stewart, also a longstanding member of Reich’s touring ensemble, will perform Electric Counterpoint, for solo electric guitar and 12 backing pre-recorded guitar tracks.
+Guitarist Mark Stewart, also a longstanding member of Reich’s touring ensemble, performed Electric Counterpoint, for solo electric guitar and 12 backing pre-recorded guitar tracks.

-This double bill also features percussionist David Cossin’s unique treatment of Reich’s Piano Phase (redubbed Piano/Video Phase), in which Cossin performs the two piano parts with percussion midi-triggers.
-Equal parts concert piece and live video-installation, Piano/Video Phase represents a wholly novel interpretation of Reich’s work, allowing us to see the actual structure of the piece as it unfolds.
+This double bill also featured percussionist David Cossin’s unique treatment of Reich’s Piano Phase (redubbed Piano/Video Phase), in which Cossin performed the two piano parts with percussion midi-triggers.
+Equal parts concert piece and live video-installation, Piano/Video Phase represented a wholly novel interpretation of Reich’s work, allowing us to see the actual structure of the piece as it unfolded.

-This event coincides with the 40th Anniversary of BOMB Magazine, which has published interviews with artists since 1981 including Steve Reich and Amy Sillman.
-Beginning in the month of May, BOMB will celebrate its anniversary by revisiting iconic interviews from the archive—including Steve Reich’s, with a special playlist curated by Reich himself.
+This event coincided with the 40th Anniversary of BOMB Magazine, which has published interviews with artists since 1981 including Steve Reich and Amy Sillman.
+From the month of May, BOMB began celebrating its anniversary by revisiting iconic interviews from the archive—including Steve Reich’s, with a special playlist curated by Reich himself.